tsekulski/CarND-Term2-P4-PID_Controller/README.md

 # CarND-Term2-P4-PID_Controller

+_Technologies: PID control, C++_

-PID controller implementation in C++ - part of Udacity's Self-Driving Car Engineer nanodegree program
+Implemented a PID controller in C++ to maneuver a vehicle around a track.

+_Part of the Self-Driving Car Engineer Nanodegree Program_

 # Reflection